 Most cheese in Italy has a protected designation of origin which is what the P.D.O. is on your Parmesan rind.
 52 different cheeses are protected under European law – so cheese is serious business in Italy.

-Italy has an estimated 2500+ different varieties of cheese for different cooking purposes.
+Italy has an estimated 2500+ different varieties of cheese for different tasting and cooking purposes.
 Italy is also the third largest cheese producer in the EU, behind France and Germany.

 Say Cheese in Italian

 So how do you say cheese in Italian?
 Well, that depends on the century.
 The modern word is formaggio, which comes from the vulgar dialect of Greek origin meaning “shape,” or forma in Italian.
 In other words, as the liquid ingredients solidify, they take on the shape of the container that they’re in.

 However, another word could be casei, which is from Latin and more closely resembles the Italian word cacio, which also means cheese.
 In fact, “dairy products” are referred to as prodotti caseari.
 One of the most famous Roman pasta dishes today is called “cacio e pepe,” or cheese and pepper.
 And below, you can read about a cheese called caciocavallo, which comes from the same root word.

 Broadly, you can separate Italian cheeses into hard cheese and soft cheese.
 Or in Italian, it would be more proper to say aged cheese (stagionato) versus fresh cheese (fresco).
 Obviously, aged cheese can keep for a long time, preferably refrigerated, but not necessarily.
 On the other hand, fresh cheese should be consumed within a few days after buying.

 You can read more examples below, but two of the most common would be Parmigiano Reggiano as an aged Italian cheese, and mozzarella as a fresh cheese.